SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The strategy and assumptions

-In order to generate the desired $\theta^{e}_{12}\simeq\lambda_{c}$ and fit the phenomenological constrains simultaneously, the CG factors in the Yukawa matrix should be chose properly such as the novel ones in~\cite{Antusch/2011,Antusch/2014GUT}.
-More precisely the structure of $Y_{e}$ that possess of the novel CG coefficients in SU(5) GUT context are as following
+For satisfying the ratio the CG factors in the Yukawa matrix $Y_{e}$ should be chose properly such as the novel ones in~\cite{Antusch/2011,Antusch/2014GUT}.
+To be specific the structures of $Y_{e}$ are given as following

 which predict $|\frac{c_{c}}{c_{b}}|=12$ or $|\frac{c_{c}}{c_{b}}|= 81/8$.
 Both Yukawa textures satisfy the ratio $|\frac{c_{c}}{c_{b}}|\sim \mathcal{O}(2/\lambda_{c})$ and also require $a/c\simeq\lambda_{c}$.
 The above structures demand the introduction of non-singlet fields, such as adjoint fields $\textbf{24}$ in either the numerator (first $Y_{e}$) or the denominator (second $Y_{e}$) of the effective operators.
 Only in the methods can we obtain new predictions of Yukawa coupling ratios.
-The novel CG factors due to non-singlets couple to matter fields and Higgs fields open a new gate of GUT flavor model building.
 For such realistic models one can refer to~\cite{Antusch/2013gA4,Gehrlein/2015gA5,Bjorkeroth/2015gA4}.

-According to the above Yukawa textures in Eq.~(\ref{eq:yukawa}), the famous Georgi-Jarlskog relation $m_{\mu}=3m_{s}$ is now replaced by the new predictions $m_{\mu}=6m_{s}$ or $m_{\mu}=\frac{9}{2}m_{s}$.
-Meanwhile it's also easy to get the new relation $m_{e}=\frac{1}{2}m_{d}$ or $m_{e}=\frac{4}{9}m_{d}$, which are also different from $m_{e}=\frac{1}{3}m_{d}$ in conventional GJ texture.
-However we find that there exists another possible structure of $Y_{e}$ which preserves the Georgi-Jarlskog relation and the ratio $|\frac{c_{c}}{c_{b}}|= 81/8$ still holds (and as a matter of fact the bottom-tau unification also holds, see the paper below).
-The new structure of $Y_{e}$ is the metamorphosis of the second $Y_{e}$ in Eq.~(\ref{eq:yukawa})
+However we find that there exists another possible structure of $Y_{e}$ which preserves the Georgi-Jarlskog relation and the ratio $|\frac{c_{c}}{c_{b}}|= 81/8$ still holds.
+The texture of $Y_{e}$ is the metamorphosis of the second $Y_{e}$ in Eq.~(\ref{eq:yukawa})